Rainbow Elders Calgary is a volunteer-run, non-profit organization working to make significant differences

 Be Proud!
 Never Give Up!
 Make a Difference!
 Celebrate!

-We work to connect 2SLGBTQ+ seniors to address such issues as social isolation and provide meaningfully support by organizing social events and recreational opportunities
+connect 2SLGBTQ+ seniors to address such issues as social isolation and provide meaningfully support by organizing social events and recreational opportunities

 On the first Wednesday of each month we have an afternoon of friendship and conversation called Coffee, Cookies and Chat.
 These get togethers are opportunities to meet new friends, check up on each other and plan and organize various events.